 - Identify a set of mid-tail Keywords (3 words) that best represent your product, and best reflect high-converting search queries for it, when taking into consideration its features, price, and quality- in other words, its overall positioning.

 - Dig deep into those Keywords and analyze them by leveraging a tool like DataHawk.
-By tracking those Keywords on DataHawk, you would get their monthly Search Volume estimate and data from the market research.
+By tracking those Keywords on DataHawk, you would get their monthly Search Volume estimate and data from the Amazon market research tool.

 - Analyze how the pricing is structured for each Keyword while mainly focusing on page 1 median prices.